Karl Leonhard Reinhold

 Appreciation and discussion of Reinhold among Anglophone readers is, however, not likely to spread very widely until more of Reinhold's writings have become available in English.
 Until very recently the English reader had to make do with incomplete translations of two works by Reinhold: one, by George di Giovanni, of excerpts from the Fundament and another, by Sabine Rohr, of portions of the Verhandlung über die Grundbegriffe und Grundsätze der Moralität aus dem Gesichtspunke des gemeinen und gesunden Verstandes.
 In 2005 a fine translation of the first series of Reinhold's “Letters on the Kantian Philosophy,” translated by James Hebbeler and edited by Karl Ameriks, was published as the series of “Cambridge Texts in the History of Philosophy.”
 However, the rest of Reinhold's philosophical writings still await English translation.

-In 1998 Reinhold's philosophy was the subject of an international academic conference — the first such conference ever to be devoted to Reinhold — in Bad Homburg, Germany.
-The second international Reinhold conference was held in Luzern, Switzerland in 2002; the third, in Rome, Italy in 2004; and the fourth in Montreal, Canada in 2007.
-(The published Proceedings of the first three of these conferences have already appeared and those of the fourth are forthcoming.)
+In 1998 Reinhold's philosophy was the subject of an international academic conference—the first such conference ever to be devoted to Reinhold—in Bad Homburg, Germany.
+The second international Reinhold conference was held in Luzern, Switzerland in 2002; the third, in Rome, Italy in 2004; the fourth in Montreal, Canada in 2007, and the fifth in Siegen, Germany.
+(The proceedings of all five of these conferences have now been published.)
 The level of scholarship and philosophical acumen on display at these two events was very high and augurs well for the future.
 Indeed, one could argue that the future of Reinhold Studies is brighter today than at any time since Reinhold's death.

 - Schriften zur Religionskritik und Aufklärung, 1782–1784, ed.
 Zwi Batscha (Bremen: Jacobi-Verlag, 1977).

 - Briefe über die Kantische Philosophie[Erster Band] (1790).
+Reinhold, Gesammelte Schriften, Band 2/1, 2007.
 (Both volumes reprinted in a single volume, ed.
 Raymund Schmidt [Leipzig: Reclam, 1921].
-English translation of the first eight letters in the versions originally published in Der Teutsche Merkur, supplemented by "the major additions in the 1790 edition," in Letters on the Kantian Philosophy, trans.
+English translation of the first eight letters in the versions originally published in Der Teutsche Merkur, supplemented by “the major additions in the 1790 edition,” in Letters on the Kantian Philosophy, trans.
 James Hebbeler, ed.
 Karl Ameriks.
 [Cambridge: Cambridge University Press, 2005].)

 - Beyträge zur Berichtigung bisheriger Missverständnisse der Philosophen, Erster Band (1790).
-(New edition, edited and with an introduction by Faustino Fabbianell.
-[Hamburg: Meiner/Philosophische Bibliothek 554a, 2003].
+(New, two-volume edition, edited and with an introduction by Faustino Fabbianell.
+[Hamburg: Meiner/Philosophische Bibliothek 554a and 554b, 2003 and 2004].
 A photomechancial reprint of Sect.
 V of this work, “Ueber die Möglichkeit der Philosophie als strenge Wissenschaft,” is included in the volume containing the photomechanical reprint edition ofUeber das Fundament des philosophischen Wissens, ed.
 Wolfgang H. Schrader [Hamburg: Meiner, 1978].)

 - Ueber das Fundament des philosophischen Wissens (1791).
+Reinhold, Gesammelte Schriften, Band 4, 2011.
 (Photomechanical reprint edition, ed.
 Wolfgang H. Schrader [Hamburg: Meiner, 1978].
 Partial translation, The Foundation of Philosophical Knowledge, trans.
 George di Giovonni.
 In Between Kant and Hegel: Texts in the Development of Post-Kantian Idealism, ed.
 George di Giovanni and H. S. Harris [Albany: SUNY Press, 1985], pp. 52–106.)